General traveller leaflet

 body temperature is also possible.
 These symptoms usually disappear within a few days.

-is caused.
-If you suspect an adverse reaction to the vaccination or malaria tablets you can
+Paracetamol may help against pain or fever.
+If you have an adverse reaction to the vaccination or

-report them.
-This can be done at the vaccination agency, your GP or the Dutch Side Effects Centre
+of malaria tablets you can report them.
+This can be done at the vaccination agency, your GP or the

 Period of validity of vaccinations and vaccination schedules